 - The group does what it planned to do, and then returns to step one in the center of the spiral.
 It’s a spiral model – the whole process repeats itself, leading to a second cycle of reflection and action.

-RSP’s approach to working with our partners is based on Paulo Freire’s framework of popular education, which offers the following set of guiding principles that are important to carrying out the Spiral Model for Popular Education.
+RSP’s approach to working with our partners is based on Paulo Freire’s framework and the Highlander Research & Education Center’s approach to popular education, which offers the following set of guiding principles that are important to carrying out the Spiral Model for Popular Education.
 We embrace these participatory principles in order to ensure that the people we work with, and those who participate in meetings remain at the center of our facilitation practice:

 - Participants are seen as potential agents or actors, people who can re-create the world.

 - Facilitator and participants are active and creative co-investigators / co-learners.

 - As a group, participants dialogue, analyze, brainstorm, plan, decide, and act.

 - The content is chosen by participants — participatory curriculum development.

 - The facilitator refuses neutrality; she is openly committed to marginalized groups and justice.